-The role of audit Public confidence in audit has weakened over recent years and the expectation gap has widened with differences between what an audit does and what people think it should do (largely in areas of internal controls, fraud, front half assurance and long term viability) Deloitte fully supports an independent review into the role of auditors The Government's Brydon Review will consider UK audit standards and how audits should evolve Would it be better to have audit only firms?
-Deloitte believes that multidisciplinary firms have more knowledge, greater access to technology and a deeper talent pool.
-The specialist input from industry, valuation, controls, pensions, cyber, solvency, IT and tax services are critical to an effective audit.
-Our investment in audit innovation, training and technology is greater because of the multidisciplinary model Is the current audit market uncompetitive? available to stakeholders Independence and conflicts from other services Legislation and the FRC's Ethical Standard restrict the services we may provide to audit clients Deloitte invests heavily in systems, processes and people to check for potential conflicts We have governance in place to assess any areas of potential conflict, including where required to protect the public interes Fees for non-audit services to audit clients have fallen since 2008 (17% to 7.3% of firm revenue) Deloitte Deloitte and Audit Service Line leadership are happy to meet the Audit Committee and management of our clients with respect to this important debate.
-We reaffirm our commitment to quality, independence and upholding the public interest Our Impact Report and Transparency Report are available on our website https://www2.deloitte.com/uk/en/pages/about-deloitte-uk/articles/annual-reports.html Our response to the latest AQR report was provided in our planning report.
+The role of audit Public confidence in audit has weakened over recent years and the expectation gap has widened with differences between what an audit does and what people think it should do (largely in areas of internal controls, fraud, front half assurance and long term viability) Deloitte fully supports an independent review into the role of auditors The Government's Brydon Review will consider UK audit standards and how audits should evolve Would it be Deloitte believes that multidisciplinary firms have more knowledge, greater access to technology and a deeper talent pool. better to have The specialist input from industry, valuation, controls, pensions, cyber, solvency, IT and tax services are critical to an audit only firms? effective audit.
+Our investment in audit innovation, training and technology is greater because of the multidisciplinary model Is the current We recognise that the competition for large, complex clients is fierce, but we wholeheartedly support greater choice being audit market available to stakeholders There are barriers to entry in the listed market that are significant including the required global reach, unlimited liability, and uncompetitive? the high cost of tendering The audit profession has engaged with the Competition and Markets Authority with ideas on how to provide greater choice in the market, and responded to the CMA's suggested market remedies Independence Legislation and the FRC's Ethical Standard restrict the services we may provide to audit clients services Deloitte and conflicts from other

+Deloitte invests heavily in systems, processes and people to check for potential conflicts

+Fees for non-audit services to audit clients have fallen since 2008 (17% to 7.3% of firm revenue)

+• Deloitte and Audit Service Line leadership are happy to meet the Audit Committee and management of our clients with respect to this important debate.
+We reaffirm our commitment to quality, independence and upholding the public interest